JuliaPy/pyjulia/README.md

 To understand the issue, you need to understand a bit of details in PyCall implementation.
 PyCall uses Julia's precompilation mechanism to reduce JIT compilation required while Julia is loading it.
-This results in encoding the path to libpython used by PyCall when it's loaded from `julia`.
+This results in embedding the path to libpython used by PyCall to its precompilation cache.
 Furthermore, libpython ABI such as C struct layout varies across Python versions.
 Currently, this is determined while precompiling PyJulia and cannot be changed at run-time.
-Consequently, PyCall only works if it loads the same libpython in Julia and Python.
-This is why PyJulia has to be imported in a Python executable dynamically linked to libpython, if it shares the same PyCall precompilation cache.
+Consequently, PyJulia can use the precompilation cache of PyCall created by standard Julia module loader only if the PyCall cache is compiled with the libjulia used by the current Python process.
+This is why PyJulia has to be imported in a Python executable dynamically linked to libpython.

 The aforementioned hack worked by monkey-patching Julia's precompilation mechanism to emit the precompilation cache file to